 My favorite competition is the figure skating.
 I love watching the skaters’ dazzling performances, but even as I watch, hoping each will have a flawless performance, I know only one skater in a category will win the gold.

-Think about it how many hours these skaters have worked to perfect their routine.
+Think about it–the sheer number of hours these skaters have worked to perfect their routine.
 The gold medal beckons and they compete, compete, compete for the opportunity to go to the Olympics.
 But after all that work, many of them do not take home any metal.

 Undaunted, they start planning for the next Olympic games.